 Shoelace Tips for Teaching Children

-Most children are taught to tie their shoelaces between the ages of three and five years old.
+Most children are taught to tie their shoelaces when they are somewhere around five years old.
 This section presents several tips for teaching children, plus something for the teacher!

 Children Learning To Tie Shoelaces

 - Sit comfortably and practice with a shoe on a table, or with a shoelace or rope wrapped around the thigh, instead of awkwardly reaching down to tie your shoes.

 - Replace thin shoelaces with something easier to grip.
 Soft, wide (but not too fat) laces are ideal.